 Onboard or remote operators of MASS should be appropriately qualified for operating MASS subject to the trial.
 Any personnel involved in MASS trials, whether remote or onboard, should be appropriately qualified and experienced to safely conduct MASS trials.
 Appropriate steps should be taken to ensure sufficient cyber risk management of the systems and infrastructure used when conducting MASS trials.

-What is the methodology for the scoping exercise?
+What was the methodology for the scoping exercise?

-For each instrument related to maritime safety and security, and to liability and compensation, and for each degree of autonomy, provisions will be identified which:
+For each instrument related to maritime safety and security, and to liability and compensation, and for each degree of autonomy, provisions were be identified which:

 - apply to MASS and prevent MASS operations; or